 Using an older browser version will make it more prone to cyber-attacks.
 When that happens, all your data will be in the hands of the attackers.
 In some instances, these attacks have far and wide-reaching consequences.

-Rather than limiting the damage to your browser, they might even get hold of all the data stored on your system, using that very web browser as the entry point.
+Rather than limiting the damage to your browser, they might even get hold of all the data stored on your system, using that web browser as the entry point.

 Therefore, to mitigate these cyberattacks, it is recommended to install the latest available updates.